SimonSiefke/vscode-svg-preview/README.md

 - Live editing of svg files
 - Panning of the preview
-- Ability to automatically open svg preview (can be enabled via settings)
+- Ability to automatically open preview (can be enabled via settings)